West Erregulla Field

 Targeting conventional sandstone gas reservoirs in 94,000 acres in Southern Spain

-Decisions on the level of activity to be undertaken by Tarba over the remainder of the year will be made in due course in the light of the evolving COVID-19 situation and the progress of the approvals process.
+Decisions on the level of activity to be undertaken by Tarba in the next 12 to 18 months will be made in due course in the light of the deteriorating COVID-19 situation and the progress of the approvals process.

 SEVILLE REGION, SPAIN

-El Romeral is an integrated gas production and power station operation located in the Guadalquivir basin in southern Spain immediately east of Seville.
+El Romeral is an integrated gas production and power station operation located in the Guadalquivir basin immediately east of Seville in southern Spain.
 The purchase agreement was signed by Tarba in December 2019 with an economic date commencing July 2019.
-The acquisition will complete on the transfer of licences to the Tarba JV which are subject to customary regulatory approval.
+The acquisition will complete on the transfer of licences to Tarba which are subject to customary regulatory approval.
 Warrego holds a 50.1% interest in El Romeral through Tarba.

 Drilling and development opportunities

 The Tarba JV is preparing a plan to increase production rates and drill up to three new wells.
 Permitting work has commenced but approvals will depend on the ending of COVID-19 restrictions.
-El Romeral represents a low cost and rapid route to commercialisation, via tie-ins to the Projectowned power station, from the latter part of 2020 and in 2021.
+El Romeral represents a low cost and rapid route to commercialisation, via tie-ins to the Project-owned ower station, from the latter part of 2020 and in 2021.

 Reorganisation and relocation

-As reported in the last Quarterly Report, in light of the uncertain economic conditions then prevailing due to the impact of COVID-19, fees and salaries paid to Executive Directors, Senior Executives and Non-Executive Directors were reduced by 50% from 1 April.
-They will revert to their previous amounts from 1 August 2020.
+During the quarter, the Company’s Board agreed, after taking into account the uncertain economic conditions prevailing due to the impact of COVID-19, that fees and salaries paid to Executive Directors, Senior Executives and Non-Executive Directors would be reduced by 50% from 1 April.
+The outlook was reassessed in July 2020 and remuneration reverted to previous levels from 1 August 2020.